Birds of Prey

 ‘And were you spotted?’

 Mousetalon is the one to send.
-‘We were, High Queen Jemcis, and we were pursued by vulture and gull alike.
+‘We were, High Queen Jemcis, and we were pursued by buzzard and gull alike.
 They made attempts at our lives but we outmaneuvered them easily enough.
-We were followed well into the Southern Expanse, but as we neared the beavers’ dam they relented their pursuit.’
+We were followed into the Southern Expanse, but as we neared the beavers’ dam they relented their pursuit.’

 Jemcis processes this, peering skywards as she does.
 She makes no attempt to hide this peering.
 ‘And then you returned?’

 Another side-eyed glance goes shared by the brothers hawk.
 The blood of the red-tailed queen boils.

 ‘We made a detour, my queen,’ sends Scartail, ‘to the forests of the wildlands, far past where the giants settle.
 The food is ample there and the skies are unguarded, it seems to be a land of splendor.
 We could likely flock there today without retribution if we move swiftly enough.
 The opportunity may nev–’

 ‘You disobeyed me, then.’
 The queen peers to the sky again and the channel closes for a moment, or rather it narrows.
 The brothers hawk, more aware of the change than oblivious to it, splay their flight feathers in a show of nervous aggression.
 It’s a poor show, one not taken kindly by their queen.

 ‘With all due respect,’ once his feathers have flattened, ‘’twas not you who gave our orders.
 I ask again, where is King Beuto, my queen?’